-Legal Analysis Writing and Research Skills (“LAWRS”) is a year-long course that prepares students for researching and analyzing legal and factual issues on behalf of a client.
-LAWRS I is a 2.5 credit course that focuses on objective analysis, research, and writing.
-LAWRS II is a 2.5-credit, spring-semester course that focuses on persuasive argument, research, and writing.
+LAWRS is a year-long course that prepares students for researching and analyzing legal and factual issues on behalf of a client.
+LAWRS I is a three-credit, fall-semester course that focuses on objective analysis, research, and writing.
+LAWRS II is a three-credit, spring-semester course that focuses on persuasive argument, research, and writing.

 Classes are taught in relatively small sections to provide students an opportunity to frequently meet individually with their professors and engage in class exercises.
 Through a variety of assignments, students work on developing both oral and written responses to learn analytical, writing, and research skills.